 What message would you like to give to the people who are suffering due to the COVID-19 all around the world?

-Many people across the world are affected by COVID-19.
 In these hard times, we need to help each other and we can overcome this pandemic with unity and resilience.
 We all should take the required precautions and stay home.
-Many people do not have the luxury to stay home or provide for themselves, those with resources can help the less fortunate and help one another in these hard times.
+Many people do not have the luxury to stay home or provide for themselves, those with resources can help the less fortunate and help one another now.
 We must show empathy towards each other.